Back

 • No reuse layer → lost compounding value.
 “We made a great asset last quarter.
 I have no idea where it is now.”

-I have hours of customer interviews.
-I just want someone to hand me a finished LinkedIn post that sounds like the customer actually said it.
+I have hours of interviews.
+I just want a finished LinkedIn post that sounds like the customer.

 I'm a team of one shipping across five channels.
 I need leverage, not another tool to learn.